waffleio/waffleio-gh-actions/action-newissuecomment/README.md

 }
 ```
 3. Create a new issue!
-4. Clock on the Actions tab in your repo.
+4. Click on the Actions tab in your repo.
 You should see a new action that was recently triggered when you created the new issue.
 After a few seconds, there should be a comment on your issue.

 ### Debugging
 If you've followed the steps above and it isn't working, trying the following: